Standard Life in advanced talks to buy Phoenix asset management unit

-British life insurance and pensions group Standard Life (SL.L) has announced it is in "exclusive and advanced" talks to buy rival Phoenix Group Holdings' (PHNX.L) Ignis Asset Management.
+March 23 British life insurance and pensions group Standard Life has announced it is in "exclusive and advanced" talks to buy rival Phoenix Group Holdings' Ignis Asset Management.

 The Sunday Times newspaper had reported that Standard Life was considering a 400 million pound ($660 million) offer for Ignis, which manages fixed income, equity and real estate assets of around 67 billion pounds. (link.reuters.com/xuz77v)